 A new Level 3 course will also be introduced at the end of 2019.
 Places will be limited so potential candidates should apply as soon as they hear about the course.

 We congratulate Georgina Coombs (Team Bath Synchro Club) on her selection to officiate at the FINA World Youth Artistic Swimming Championships in Samorin, Slovakia in August 2019.
 Competitors from 35 federations competed - 32 solos, 32 duets, 7 mixed duets, 27 teams and 17 free combinations.

-We publicised details of a Swim England National Scorer Course qualification opportunity in May 2019 at Burnham Community Centre for individuals who wish to be used as Scorers / Recorders at National events.
+View details of a Swim England National Scorer Course qualification opportunity on 9 Nov 2019 at Burnham Community Centre for individuals who wish to be used as Scorers / Recorders at National events.

 Join a ClubTwo County clubs, Team Bath Synchro Club based at University of Bath STV and Taunton Deane Swimming offer Artistic Swimming sessions to their members.
 City of Bristol and University of Bristol Synchronised Swimming Club also offer opportunities to train and progress.

 Want to continue your sport while in higher education?